Dil Dhadakne Do: Plot

-Kabir reveals to his family that he is in love with Farah and intends to leave the family business.
+Kabir reveals to his family that he is in love with Farah and intends to leave the family company.
 He asks them to consider Ayesha, who is actually interested in business.
-When he tries to persuade them to let her proceed with her divorce, Kamal and Neelam refuse, believing marriages are lifelong commitments.
-Infuriated, Kabir bursts out that they are hypocrites for talking of marriage, values, and morals, as the whole family circle is aware of Kamal's adultery and that Neelam has been suffering silently for years.
-Kamal asks Neelam why she had not left him; she reveals she had no choice because her family would not accept her back due to dishonour.
-Kamal realises his mistake and asks for Neelam's forgiveness.
-While trying to reconcile Manav and Ayesha, Kamal sees how his son-in-law mistreats his daughter and orders him and Smita to leave, finally agreeing to the divorce and apologizing to his daughter.
+When he tries to persuade them to let her proceed with her divorce, Kamal and Neelam refuse, stating that marriages are lifelong commitments.
+Infuriated, Kabir bursts out that they are hypocrites for talking of marriage, values, and morals, as the whole family circle has been aware of Kamal's adultery for years, as well as Neelam's refusal to leave him for the sake of their reputation.
+Neelam reveals to Kamal that she had no choice because her family would not accept her back due to dishonour.
+He realises his mistake and asks for Neelam's forgiveness.
+While trying to reconcile Manav and Ayesha, Kamal witnesses how his son-in-law mistreats his daughter and orders him and Smita to leave.
+He and Neelam finally agree to the divorce and apologise to their daughter.

 Farah is dismissed from her job for being romantically involved with a passenger and told to leave the ship.
 Kabir learns about her dismissal after the ship has set sail.
-He breaks news of Ayesha's now-impending divorce to Sunny, and after publicly rejecting his impending marriage to Noorie, jumps off the ship to swim to shore, believing his family will rescue him.
-Kamal, Neelam, Ayesha scramble aboard a lifeboat and go after him with the help of their friends.
+He breaks news of Ayesha's now-impending divorce to Sunny, and after publicly rejecting his impending marriage to Noorie, allowing her to be with Rana, jumps off the ship to swim to the shore, believing his family will rescue him.
+Kamal, Neelam, and Ayesha scramble aboard a lifeboat with the help of their friends.
 While leaving, Ayesha asks Sunny if he will wait for her, to which he replies "forever".
-The family rescues Kabir and head toward shore to help him find Farah while being chased by the ship's crew.
-The Mehra family is seen happy in each other's presence for the first time.
+The family rescues Kabir and heads toward the shore to help him find Farah while being chased by the ship's crew.
+The Mehras are shown happy and closer together.